alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 **Visas**

 Both Vietnam and Cambodia require visas for a lot of foreign countries.
-Make sure to check if you need one in advance.
+Check if you need one in advance.

 Vietnam has tourist visas with single and multiple entries, make sure you choose the right one depending on your itinerary.
 There are a lot of companies that take care of all the documentation and send you directly the visa approval paper, together with exact instructions on the next steps that you need to take.
 Make sure to follow those instructions and have the required amount of cash upon arrival, along with two passpord-size photos, to make the process smoother.
 We used https://www.vietnam-visaonline.org/ and paid 26USD for each person (on top of the actual cost of the visas that need to be paid when you enter the country, which is around 25USD per person).